Ultimovacs ASA : Mandatory notification of trade by primary insider

-Oslo, 2 January 2024: Carlos de Sousa, Chief Executive Officer and primary insider in Ultimovacs ASA, has today bought 1,500 shares in the company at an average price of NOK 119.75 per share.
-In addition, a closely related party of Carlos de Sousa, Chief Executive Officer and primary insider in Ultimovacs ASA, has today bought 1,000 shares in the company at an average price of NOK 120.00 per share.
-Following these transactions, Carlos de Sousa and closely related parties hold 25,556 shares and 425,535 share options in Ultimovacs ASA.
+Oslo, 4 January 2024: Carlos de Sousa, Chief Executive Officer and primary insider in Ultimovacs ASA, has today bought 500 shares in the company at an average price of NOK 130.00 per share.
+Following this transaction, Carlos de Sousa and closely related parties hold 26,056 shares and 425,535 share options in Ultimovacs ASA.

 This information is subject to the disclosure requirements pursuant to the Market Abuse Regulation article 19 and section 5-12 of the Norwegian Securities Trading Act.